Accreditation Number: 10/C/C3/DT.05.00/2025

 Peer Review Process

-Submitted manuscript will be subjected to a double anonymous peer-review to assess the originality of the topic and its contribution to the body of science, soundness of theory and methodology, analysis coherences, and communicability to the readers.
-The double-anonymously peer-review means that the identities of both reviewer(s) and author(s) are concealed from each other throughout the review process.
-The review process is done by at least two independent peer-reviewers.
-In the case when two independent peer-reviewers have opposing decisions, the final decision will be made by the Editor-in-Chief.
-The whole process takes approximately 10-12 weeks.
+The submitted manuscript will be subjected to a double anonymous peer-review to assess the originality of the topic and its contribution to the body of science, the soundness of theory and methodology, analysis coherence, and communicability to the readers.
+The double-anonymous peer-review means that the identities of both reviewer(s) and author(s) are concealed from each other throughout the review process.
+The review process is conducted by at least two independent peer reviewers.
+When two independent peer-reviewers have opposing decisions, the editor-in-chief will make the final decision.
+The whole process takes approximately 5–15 weeks.

 Publication Frequency